 Guest Post – Our host is Josiah, in this post has some great tips for a successful YouTube channel.See How To Become a guest author on Spice Up Your Blog.

 A significant amount of traffic that flows throughout the Internet every year is by users watching YouTube videos.
 YouTube.com has led to an enormous success for many people.
 Users came along, had an idea and made it happen.
 Whether the idea was to upload video game play, cooking recipes or even hair and make-up tutorials, users all over the world are thriving using YouTube.
-Many Bloggers have also managed to harness the power of YouTube adding video content to their blogs.This not only gives readers a fresh way to view the blog but also attracts traffic directly from YouTube.
+Many Bloggers have also managed to harness the power of YouTube to mp3 adding video content to their blogs.This not only gives readers a fresh way to view the blog but also attracts traffic directly from YouTube.
 You may be thinking of starting a channel of your own soon.
 These steps will ensure that you take the right approach and stay on a path that will lead you to success.

 What is your channel going to be about?
 You can bet that there are already channels on the subject you have in-mind.
 It’s important to think of an angle, a unique twist that will make your channel different and offer something more unique to your viewers.
 What software and hardware will you need to get started?
 Take a moment to figure out if you’ll need to step up your editing software or buy a new camera.
 Another important question to ask yourself, “How often will I be uploading videos?”
 Set realistic goals based on your lifestyle.